jbuckman/jbuckman.github.io/_posts/2022-11-18-on-the-road-from-st-petersburg.md

 We know that logarithmic utility maximization is identical to following a Kelly strategy in the specific setting in which that strategy is applicable, and it is very likely that it has connections to RV-max in general.
 So by living according to logarithmic utility, we are able to realize the most wealth over our lifetimes, and survive and reproduce.

-#### Venture Capital
+### Venture Capital

 The real-world asset class that is most similar in structure to the doubling game is probably early-stage startups.
 Something like 90% of startups fail, and become worthless.
-Some small fraction manage to break even for their investors.
+Some small number manage to break even for their investors.
 But a tiny fraction of them double, and double, and double again in value, producing enormous, outsized returns.

 If we assume that investing in a startup really is akin to playing the doubling game, and that VC firms are doing a good job acting in their own self-interest, the framework of realizable-value maximization makes some predictions.